Ca1t0ngy/Coursera/cleaning_data/week4_project/ReadMe.md

 ## Coursera R Clearning Data Project
 ### Introduction
-This folder contains threes files:
+This folder contains three files:

 - Data_Analysis.R : R script for data cleaning
 - CodeBook.md : Describes the variables, the data, and any transformations or work that performed to clean up the data